rubenwardy/minetest_modding_book/en/chapters/privileges.md

 end
 {% endhighlight %}

-## Getting and Setting
+## Getting and Setting Privileges

-You can get a table containing a player's privileges using `minetest.get_player_privs`:
+To get a table containing a player's privileges, regardless of whether the player is logged in, use `minetest.get_player_privs`:

 {% highlight lua %}
 local privs = minetest.get_player_privs(name)
 print(dump(privs))
 {% endhighlight %}

-This works whether or not a player is logged in.\\
-Running that example may give the following:
+This example may give:

 {% highlight lua %}
 {